ironest/portfolio-site/README.md

 ### Functionality / features

   * Responsive Design
+  * Carousel of my working experience
+  * Blog post preview
+  * Fade-In animation of elements outside the viewport
   * Fixed Navigation bar (in progress)
+  * World of Warcraft theme (available as a separete branch)

 ### Sitemap

 The portfolio website is made of 4 webpages with landing page represented by the index.html which also serves as "About Me".